Colorado Masters in Social Work (MSW) Programs

 Phone Number: (970) 491-6612

 The University of North Dakota is an excellent choice for those that want to pursue their social work degree around their current family and work schedules.
 With their distance-learning program, the Department of Social Work opens up the opportunity for people all around the country to get their degree at the Masters level.
-The college provides two options based on the bachelors degree that the student acquired earlier.
+The college offers two options based on the bachelors degree that the student acquired earlier.

 Masters of Social Work for BSW Students